niklotios/crud-front-end/README.md

 This the client side of my CRUD project concerning categories and products.
-To run just go to the project directory on a terminal and run: " npm run dev ".
+To run just go to the project directory on a terminal and run: "npm i" to install all dpendencies and then " npm run dev ".
 Make sure that the server side (CRUD Back End) is already up and running